joseosorioc/CNCF-Practices/README.md

 Horizontal Pod AutoScaler: scales the number of replicas of an application </br>

 Vertical Pod AutoScaler: VPA scales the resource requests and limits of a pod

+<h2>Serverless</h2>

+As you prepare for the KCNA exam, the following video will cover crucial topics that require your particular attention -

+The definition and rationale behind adopting the Serverless pattern in Cloud Native architectures The concept of CloudEvents, including their significance and impact within Cloud Native ecosystems